SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/2020-08-21-goth-showMeYourTeeth.md

 tags: [skit, fpmcmain-goth, act-0]
 description: "Lenny, 'the Patient' Dentist"
 published: true
-lastmod: 2021-11-03 14:30
+lastmod: 2021-11-17 14:43
 ---
 [//]: # (  8/25/20  -added)
 [//]: # ( 10/15/21  -linkout removed)
 [//]: # ( 10/26/21  -formatting update)
 [//]: # ( 11/03/21  -title added)

-SETTING: 'Old Goth Estate', Neucrest<br/>
-YEAR: 2020, autumn

-<center>~</center>
+[//]: # ( 11/17/21  -updated for place names)

+*****
-<i>Cassandra Goth and her younger brother are sitting together in the Old Goth Estate, a relatively decrepit house that has been part of the Goth holdings for generations.</i>
+<br><i>CASSANDRA GOTH and her younger brother are sitting together in the OLD GOTH ESTATE, a relatively decrepit house that has been part of the GOTH holdings for generations.</i>

 <i>The house shows some signs of life; the walls have a fresh coat of paint.
-The siblings are sitting on the floor looking at Alexander's cellphone.</i>
+The siblings are sitting on the floor looking at ALEXANDER's cellphone.</i>

 #### ALEXANDER